Can I receive credit for previous qualifications or experience?

 Other factors to keep in mind

-- At least a third of your chosen course needs to be completed at Deakin, or at least half for certificate courses.
+- At least a third of your course needs to be completed at Deakin, or at least half for certificate courses.

 - Deakin will provide credit for overseas qualifications when they're benchmarked against relevant Australian qualifications.